tc39/notes/meetings/2016-05/may-24.md

 MM: This becomes no longer a tail call.

-MS: if it's cross realm, it's not tail call and it's fine.
+MLS: if it's cross realm, it's not tail call and it's fine.

 YK: Manual techniques vs tail calls, manual are easy to gurantee the cases TC less easy.